dssoc/dssoc.github.io/course.md

 Your goal for your final project is to a) ask a research question relevant to one of the topics we cover in social science (e.g. misinformation, algorithms and discrimination, or public health); b) explain why this topic is important (to social science and/or the world); c) develop at least one hypothesis to answer this question; d) collect data that allows you to test this hypothesis; and e) describes whether or not your hypothesis was confirmed, and what implications this should have for people who want to do future research on your topic.

-_Whether you find support for your hypothesis will not effect your grade_, instead, you will be evaluated based upon a) the quality of the research question you ask and the hypotheses you develop; and, b) the quality of the data collection and analysis.
+_Whether you find support for your hypothesis will not effect your grade_.
+Instead, you will be evaluated based upon a) the quality of the research question you ask and the hypotheses you develop; and, b) the quality of the data collection and analysis.
 If your analysis does not support your hypothesis-- and your hypothesis is a well-founded one-- then I consider this to be an important finding.
 In fact, I have published research that does not confirm my hypotheses as well (For example, see [here](https://www.pnas.org/content/117/1/243)).

 If you have questions about your grade for the final project at any time we can discuss them during our one-on-one meetings- the earlier you begin thinking about and developing your project, the more quickly and efficiently I can give you feedback to help you achieve the grade you desire.